cnyvfang/CORUN-Colabator/README.md

 - **Duplicate Removed URHI** can be downloaded from [Google Drive](https://drive.google.com/file/d/1B29LsNhBWoRHDk2R_cc5nNqcn7c87sg-/view?usp=sharing)
 - **RIDCP500** can be downloaded from [RIDCP's Repo](https://github.com/RQ-Wu/RIDCP_dehazing)

+### 2. Download Necessary Pretrained Weights

+Download the pre-trained da-clip weights and place it in `./pretrained_weights/`.
+You can download the daclip weights we used from [Google Drive](https://drive.google.com/file/d/1bIlKYouxwizQXbud7SXd5F5oOyoHFH4x/view?usp=sharing).
+You can also choose other type of clip models and corresponding weights from openclip, if you do this, don't forget to modify your options.

-### 2. Initialize Conda Environment and Clone Repo
+### 3. Initialize Conda Environment and Clone Repo

 ⚠️ To ensure consistency of the results, we recommend following our package version to install dependencies.